Secure Messengers in Comparison: WhatsApp and its Alternatives

 The open standard was developed by The Matrix.org Foundation in 2014.
 Being an interoperable network, it does not matter what Messenger you decide on using, as it is open to most communication systems.
 According to Matrix, around ten million accounts are visible with around 2.1 million rooms created.

 Security: With Matrix users can create their own server or join other servers to communicate with one another.
-End-to-end encryption is currently in beta mode and not by default and it also depends on what client you are using.
+End-to-end encryption is currently not by default and it also depends on what client you are using.
+However, Matrix has published a guide on how to implement end-to-end-encryption.
 But when hosting your own server, Matrix gives the possibility of customizing it and enabling end-to-end encryption within.

 There is no need to sign up with your cellphone number, as you can access Matrix directly via your browser.
 Users receive a Matrix-ID which can be used on multiple devices at the same time.
 Voice-only VoIP calls via WebRTC are supported between one-to-one rooms.
 The support of video- and group calls depends on your client.